 Stephanie Jack is a mixed race Australian and Singaporean Chinese actor and multidisciplinary storyteller based in Tasmania.
 Born into a family of adventurers, she has lived in six different countries and aboard a yacht.

-Currently, Stephanie is a performance artist and vocalist at MONA Museum and an Associate Artist with the Tasmanian Theatre Company.
+Currently, Stephanie is a performance artist and vocalist at MONA Museum and the Tasmanian Theatre Company's Associate Artist.
+She is also developing a solo theatre work called Mixed Feelings with the support of a Regional Arts Fund Fellowship and a grant from Arts Tasmania.
 Her artistic work is propelled by an urgent desire to bridge cultural divides.

 The program was unique in that it offered a semester in residency at the Moscow Art Theatre School, established in 1898 by Stanislavski and Danchenko.
 In Moscow, Stephanie trained in acting, ballet, fencing, and partner acrobatics by day, and performed a devised production of The Idiot to Russian audiences in the evening.